Barren Island (Andaman Islands): Geology

 Barren island is the result of subduction as the Indian Plate is subducted under the Burma plate.
 Most eruptions are mafic magmas ranging from low-K basalt to basaltic andesite in a tholeiitic series.
 Andesite is minor and was erupted during prehistoric times.
 Phenocrysts are dominated by plagioclase with clinopyroxene and olivine, consistent with Sunda-arc basalts derived from a hydrated mantle wedge (subduction slab).

 Compositions have been broadly stable from prehistoric times through recent eruptions.
 Chemistry of basalts in the 2005 lava flow are slightly more Mg- and Na-rich (and slightly lower in SiO₂) than 1994–95 basalts, indicating minor (within-series) variation rather than a shift in magma type.

 Eruptions are mainly Strombolian to Hawaiian from a central scoria cone inside the caldera.
 The vent produces lava fountaining, short channelized ‘a‘ā flows, and small ash plumes.
 Phreatomagmatic lavas at the base of the edifice records earlier water/magma interaction.
 Historic activity (e.g., 1991–95, 2005–06, 2017–19) matches this style and chemistry.

 Administration

-Barren Island belongs to the North and Middle Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.
+Barren Island belongs to the North and Middle Andaman administrative district, of the Indian union territory of Andaman and Nicobar Islands.